 Guatapé is easy to get to.
 It’s only about two hours away from Medellín.
 And it’s one of my favorite pueblos near Medellín.
 The pueblo is also extremely colorful with the homes painted many colors and many have additional decorations.

-If you visit during the weekends, you’ll typically see the pueblo packed with Colombian tourists.
+If you visit during the weekends, you’ll typically see the pueblo packed with Colombian tourists including many families with children.
 Also, on the weekends, the boardwalk fills up with local vendors selling art, food and souvenirs.
 During the week, there are much fewer tourists, so you’ll you have the pueblo more to yourself with the colorful locals.

 There are several restaurants along the boardwalk and around the Guatapé central plaza, which offer everything from traditional bandeja paisa to steaks and pizza and Mexican food.
 Three of my favorite restaurants in Guatapé are Pizzeria de Luigi with some good pizzas, Don de Sam with Italian and Mexican food and La Fogata with steaks and typical Colombian dishes.